 An interview series exploring the Western genre in its many forms

 Building on the Autry’s long-running film series, and on our diverse collections related to the Western, this interview series traverses all the frontiers and borderlands of the imagined West in popular culture.
 Hosted by associate curator Josh Garrett-Davis, author of What Is a Western?
-Region, Genre, Imagination, the series asks experts to share their knowledge about the many sides to Western storytelling, imagery, and other media.
+Region, Genre, Imagination, (winner of the "Outstanding Western Book” from the Center for the Study of the American West) the series asks experts to share their knowledge about the many sides to Western storytelling, imagery, and other media.
 We augment each interview with recommendations of media to watch, read, hear, and enjoy at home.
 Always seeking new stories, this series invites you to see the region and the genre in a whole new light.

 Autry Curator Josh Garrett-Davis interviews Professor Ch.
 Didier Gondola about the story of the “tropical cowboys,” 1950s youth subcultures in the Belgian Congo who modeled themselves on cowboy movies that arrived from abroad.